Akshai-Krishna-KP/Mars_Task_1/README.md

 This is surely a entire new topic for me.
 What i understand is that this tree is used to determine and give command to the computer how to behave in a certain situation.
 Earilier they used FSM(Finite State Machine) which had some disadvantages which was overcome by BT.
-:no_mouth:I can't say much abt BT wihtout further studying and improving my knowledge.
+I can't say much abt BT wihtout further studying and improving my knowledge.

 ## Bonus
-The bonus question was to find the Shortest distance from a point to another point.
-:sunglasses:due to my luck, i guess, sir was teaching BFS topic and graph theory in discreet and DSA. therefore finding the answer was simple, but implementiong was tough i say.
+The bonus question was to find the Shortest distance from a point to another point. due to my luck, i guess, sir was teaching BFS topic and graph theory in discreet and DSA. therefore finding the answer was simple, but implementiong was tough i say.
 Now i started to understand why a BUG will ruin your entire day, just like we saw in reels. my mistakes was so minute but devastating for me.